 20% is normally the preferred amount of down payment required on bank statement mortgage loan programs.

-- Borrowers with 720 credit scores are allowed 10% down payment
+- Borrowers with 720 credit scores are allowed a 10% down payment

 - Maximum debt to income ratios cannot exceed 50% DTI with compensating factors